Cream Cheese Essentials: Everything You Need to Know

 Pastries and Baked Goods

 Cream cheese can be used in a variety of baked goods, from Danish pastries to cream cheese-filled muffins.
-It adds moisture and flavor to the dough or batter.
+It adds moisture and flavour to the dough or batter.

 Conclusion